-If an active shooter, gunman, or armed aggressor is on the USU campus, USU Police will alert you through the USU Alert system as soon as dispatch receives a report.
-The first Code Blue alert will not include many details in order to get initial safety information to you as quickly as possible.
+If an active shooter, gunman, or armed aggressor is on the USU campus, USU Police will alert you through the Aggie Alert system as soon as dispatch receives a report.
+In order to get initial safety information to you as quickly as possible, the first Aggie Alert may not include many details.
+Following alerts will contain more detailed information and will continued until the situation is resolved.

 RUN, HIDE, FIGHT

 Have an escape route and plan in mind.
-If you were faced with an armed aggressor, how are the ways you could escape?
+If you were faced with an armed aggressor, what are ways you could escape?

 - Leave your belongings behind so they don’t slow you down.